 The second morning of the hunt, I geared up with an MSR15 in .224 Valkyrie and spent much of the day cruising ranch roads for coyotes.
 Mike Mattly, with Back40 PR, and I took turns calling coyotes as we covered thousands of acres of mesquite and hardscrabble ranch land.
 We were also joined by Savage’s Chief of Engineering Chris Bezzina, who shared some of his insights on the .224 Valkyrie.

 Not far from the ranch headquarters, we spied a group of hogs from a high bluff.
 We got set up for a shot, but the moving band of hogs never presented a shot.
 Later, glassing back down river, we found a coyote hunting along the river bank below.
 The distance was more than 300 yards, and at a steep angle.
-I waited until the ‘yote turned its body to face directly away to take advantage of the greater vital area along its spine.
+I waited until the ‘yote turned its body to face directly away.
+Then I took advantage of the greater vital area along its spine.
 I put the crosshairs on the coyote’s skull and the bullet dropped enough to take out its spine and lungs.
-We continued our hunt and kept stacking up coyotes and hogs in the back of the truck, with the Valkyrie doing a good job of anchoring its quarry.
+We continued our hunt and kept stacking up coyotes and hogs in the back of the truck.
+The Valkyrie doing a good job of anchoring its quarry.

 Rumors of .224 Valkyrie Problems